 Vice President: The MCGSO Vice President serves as Community Programming committee chair.
 It is the responsibility of the Vice President to coordinate community events for the biomedical graduate student body.
 The position of vice president is eligible for biomedical PhD students in their 2nd, 3rd, or 4th year.

 Communications Officer: The MCGSO communications officer distributes any information regarding MCGSO events to the student body and takes minutes at MCGSO meetings to be distributed among the members.
 The communications officer also serves as the MCGSO liaison to the Graduate Student Organization (GSO).
-The position of is eligible for all PhD biomedical students.
+The position is eligible for all PhD biomedical students.

 Outreach Co-Coordinators: The MCGSO outreach co-coordinators take the lead in organizing community education and enrichment programs that involve both the general public and specifically, K-12 students.
 This position is open to all Biomedical PhD students and three-semester MS students.